s-hammon/agfapi/README.md

 # agfapi

-A command‑line and Go library tool for interacting with the AGFA FHIR API.
+A command‑line and Go library tool for interacting with the Agfa FHIR API.

 ## Table of Contents